Tribute to Bob Winzeler, Jr.

 … the appreciation he gave to people

-… his commitment to the success in his life, family and Winzeler Stamping Company
+… his commitment to the success in his life, family and Winzeler Manufacturing Company

 --- Brenda B.